Brendon Woods: Alameda County Public Defender

 After law school, Woods went to work as a post-bar clerk for the Alameda County Public Defender's Office.
-He was hired as a deputy public defender two years later.
-From 1996 until 2012, Woods worked as a deputy public defender in Alameda County.
+He was hired as an Associate Deputy Public Defender two years later.
+From 1998 until 2012, Woods worked his way to Deputy Public Defender, Assistant Public Defender, Senior Assistant Public Defender, and finally as Chief Public Defender in Alameda County.

 In December 2012, Woods was appointed the Public Defender by the Alameda County Board of Supervisors, becoming the county’s first African American Public Defender.

+In 2023, cultural commentators and legal scholars discussed an amicus curiae brief filed by Woods in United States v.
+Rahimi, and critiqued its use as better delegated to the legislature.